angelovangel/beautiful-jekyll/_posts/2017-06-30-FitGrowth.md

 ![fitgrowth1.png]({{site.baseurl}}/img/fitgrowth1.png)
 ![fitgrowth2.png]({{site.baseurl}}/img/fitgrowth2.png)
 ### How it works
 This app fits growth data to the continuous [logistic equation](https://en.wikipedia.org/wiki/Generalised_logistic_function).
 The best parameters `n0`, `k` and `r` are found using the nonlinear least-squares method `nls` in `R`.
 The app handles one or many samples (tested with 96), as well as `NA` values.
 You can get an example file [here](https://www.dropbox.com/sh/zzf7y3ijwkat55e/AABUvp7BAARIdYBqZWgk1E37a?dl=0).
-The easiest way to run FitGrowth is if you have [RStudio](http://rstudio.org), you just have to paste this in your console:
+The easiest way to run FitGrowth locally is if you have [RStudio](http://rstudio.org), you just have to paste this in your console:
 ```r
 shiny::runGitHub('FitGrowth', 'angelovangel')
 ```